Leaving Duke (Voluntary and Involuntary) Policy

 Reason for TerminationEligibility for Rehire

-Misbehavior or Misconduct (including attendance violations)Staff who have been terminated for disciplinary reasons other than serious conduct or performance violations will be eligible to seek Duke employment after having demonstrated acceptable work performance during the gap of separation.
+Misbehavior or Misconduct (including attendance violations)Employees who have been terminated for disciplinary reasons other than serious conduct or performance violations will be eligible to seek Duke employment after having demonstrated acceptable work performance during the gap of separation.

 Please refer to the table below for information concerning notification of involuntary termination and termination payment.